Exile21/myunnes-sso/docs/installation.md

 php artisan migrate
 ```

-This adds the `sso_id` column to the `users` table so accounts can be linked to SSO identities.
+The migrations add the `sso_id` column to your primary `users` table and ensure legacy client tables (such as `sys_user`) include `remember_token` so Laravel’s session helpers continue working.
+Re-run `vendor:publish --tag=sso-client-migrations` followed by `php artisan migrate` whenever you upgrade the package and new migrations are introduced.

 ## 5. Use the built-in controller & routes